Cy63rPh4n70m/Graph_Matcher/README.md

 ## Running the code
-To test the algorithm on graphs from `test_cases/` run `python main.py`
+To test the algorithm on graphs from `test_cases/` run `python main.py` Test cases contain images of the graphs for validation of results.

 ## Brief explanation of algorithm
 This algorithm determines whether a graph contains a subgraph